Jonathan's Blog

-In a previous post, I shared my home automation setup, and I’m back with a short adventure with RTL_433, SDR (Software Defined Radio) and some 433MHz humidity sensors.
+I've been on a bit of a home automation kick lately.
+I recently went on a short adventure with RTL_433, SDR (Software Defined Radio) and some 433MHz humidity sensors.

 Just as a quick recap, I have HA (Home Assistant) running in a Hyper-V VM on a Beelink EQ12.